Atomic-Potatos/Valorant-Lineups/README.md

 He gave his mother a hug, "What happened to you?
 How did you become this?" he asked.
 "I am a murloc now you see.
 Your mother is now a murloc."
 He was in shock.
 It was the first time in 27 years he was meeting his mother, and she had transformed into a completely different species.
 This was truely the most wonderful wonder of the world and a fitting conclusion to his journey, to see the transformation of his mother into a murloc.
-The murloc's escorted him out of The Amphibian Rainforest into a cottage atop a mountain nearby the rainforest where he has been living until today.
+The murloc's escorted him out of The Amphibian Rainforest into a cottage atop a mountain nearby the rainforest where he has been living ever since that day.

 The end.